 If you’re writing the specification, don’t assume that because you’ve worked with similar businesses you already know all the answers; this will trick you into not listening.
 Never assume you know the business better than the person who works there every day.

-6. Invest the time to create a clear specification.
+6. Invest the time to create clear computer system specifications.

 A good specification includes a lot of information, and it takes a significant investment in time to create it.
 If you’re writing a specification for a computer system that includes less than six screens and functions, and one person knows all the requirements, you can probably complete the discussion about the system’s requirements in a half-day meeting (or less).
 As a general rule for larger systems, if the business process is clearly defined, and you’re working with a knowledgeable person (or team), an experienced specification writer may be able to cover one or two screens or functions per hour.